Qhronology logo

 You may also be able to use an alternative package manager of your choice.

-After installation, the package can be imported in Python in the standard way.
+After installation, Qhronology can be imported in Python in the standard way.
 One suggestion is as follows:

 import qhronology as qy